 The chapters in this book each focus on a different room of the house, making it a sort of encyclopedia you can open and turn to any time if you are stuck for inspiration with a particular room.
-Every room is covered from the entryway, to the nursery, to the backyard.
+Every room is covered from the entryway to the nursery, to the backyard.

 I liked how this book is packed full of practical advice, so much so that you’ll be eager to have your next client meeting to start implementing some of the tips you will pick up.

-There are some sections which seem to be common sense, and you might want to skip over, but every book is a bit like that at times I feel.
+There are some sections that seem to be common sense, and you might want to skip over, but every book is a bit like that at times I feel.
 There are lots of personal stories and anecdotes, and while not a hard-hitting home staging business or interior design manual, it does make a great coffee table book to pick up and flick through over a cup of tea.

-Tip: I personally have used this book at a few of my clients homes.
+Tip: I personally have used this book at a few of my client’s homes.
 The black and white spine makes it really stand out in the bottom stack of books on a coffee table or entertainment unit.

-Although we’ve put this book on our list of best home staging books that you must read in 2020, if you budget is tight, and you want some SOLID education, then it may pay to skip this particular book.
+Although we’ve put this book on our list of best home staging books that you must read in 2020, if your budget is tight, and you want some SOLID education, then it may pay to skip this particular book.
 If you’ve got $20 or so to spare, and like a light read, add this book to your cart today!

 Styled: Secrets for Arranging Rooms, from Tabletops to Bookshelves

 Styled: Secrets for Arranging Rooms is a great guide for ANYONE who wants to add a bit of class and restyle their home.
-Home stagers will love this book as it will teach you how to make little tweaks here and there to create a big impact on your clients homes.
-Sometimes all a room takes is a well arranged tabletop, coffee table, or bookshelf, to improve it 100%.
+Home stagers will love this book as it will teach you how to make little tweaks here and there to create a big impact on your client’s homes.
+Sometimes all a room takes is a well-arranged tabletop, coffee table, or bookshelf, to improve it 100%.